 Through the years, Ole Miss has had a total of 20 coaches on record, six during the modern era, with Mike Bianco being the latest when he was named the Rebels’ field skipper in June 2000.

 Drew Pomeranz was named a finalist for the Golden Spikes Award in 2010 and became the highest draft pick in school history with the fifth overall selection of Cleveland.

 The earliest game on record is a 6-3 loss to Mississippi A&M in Starkville during 1893.
-While the Rebels lost that first game, they did see their fair share of successes during the program’s early years.
+While the Rebels lost that first game, they did see their fair share of success during the program’s early years.

 Coach Ashford produced the first winning season in 1902, posting a 9-8 on-the-field ledger.
 Ole Miss would end up finishing the year 10-7 due to a win being forfeited by Alabama.